dohughes-msft/sap/bash/lvm/README.md

 # LVM automation scripts
 ## Introduction
 With the bash scripts in this folder you can automate the creation of volume groups, logical volumes, and filesystems for SAP systems.
 By providing a configuration file that describes the desired state you can finely control which filesystems are created and on which volumes and disks they are located.
-Filesystems are striped across the maximum number of disks to achieve the best performance.
+Filesystems are always striped across the maximum number of disks to achieve the best performance.

 ## Calling syntax
 ~~~~